The physics behind lasers: operation and uses

 A laser consists of a pumping system, a gain medium, and an oscillator with reflective mirrors that confine the wave inside the cavity.

-What risks are associated with laser use?
+What risks are associated with the use of lasers?

-Lasers can be dangerous due to their optical radiation, necessitating precautions during use to avoid eye injuries or burns.
+Lasers can be dangerous due to their optical radiation, necessitating precautions during their use to avoid eye injuries or burns.